MythsLegends1810/Java-Final-Project/README.md

 Adam Fayed:
 - Implemented the chat system so individuals can connect to the server
 - Worked on networking to a client and networking
+- Finished the Chat UI

 Jacob Deel:
 - Worked in Game.java; worked on visualization of the project.
-Worked on keyboard movement for the player
+- Worked on keyboard movement for the player
+- Working on collisions

 Nabil Yousaf:
 - Worked on the Gacha.java class